United States Army Forces Command: Forces Command

-Active Army and Army Reserve
+The 2020s and inactivation

-FORSCOM currently commands U.S. Army Reserve Command, and First Army, and three Active Army corps.
+Before it was disbanded, FORSCOM commanded the United States Army Reserve Command; First Army, and three Active Army corps.
+With the reformation of V Corps at Fort Know, KY, with the Russian threat building up in Europe, I Corps at Fort Lewis was transferred to United States Army Pacific.

-The United States Army Reserve Command (USARC) is a major subordinate command of FORSCOM.
-It is headquartered in the same building as FORSCOM at Fort Bragg, N.C.
-It commands all United States Army Reserve units in the continental United States, except those assigned to Special Operations Command (USSOCOM).
+The United States Army Reserve Command was a major subordinate command of FORSCOM.
+It was headquartered in the same building as FORSCOM at Fort Bragg, N.C.
+It commanded all United States Army Reserve units in the continental United States, except those assigned to United States Special Operations Command.

-First United States Army at Rock Island Arsenal, Illinois, is responsible for training, mobilization and deployment support to Army Reserve and National Guard units in FORSCOM.
+First United States Army at Rock Island Arsenal, Illinois, was responsible for training, mobilization and deployment support to Army Reserve and National Guard units in FORSCOM.
 This mission covers both the Continental United States and Puerto Rico.

-FORSCOM commands three Army corps.
-They are V Corps at Fort Knox; III Corps at Fort Hood, Texas; and XVIII Airborne Corps at Fort Bragg, North Carolina.
-Together the three corps include nine divisions, one cavalry regiment, 37 support brigades of various types, and a range of other corps combat, combat support and combat service support units.
+In September 2022, Regular Army units and formations in FORSCOM included I Corps at Joint Base Lewis–McChord, Washington; III Corps at Fort Hood, Texas; and XVIII Airborne Corps at Fort Liberty, North Carolina.
+FORSCOM also includes Army divisions, brigade combat teams and a wide range of additional combat support and combat service support units.

-Army National Guard
+The assigned corps changed with the reactivation of V Corps.
+Just before the command was disestablished, they were V Corps at Fort Knox; III Corps at Fort Hood, Texas; and XVIII Airborne Corps at Fort Bragg, North Carolina.
+Together the three corps included nine divisions, 3rd Cavalry Regiment, 37 support brigades of various types, and a range of other corps combat, combat support and combat service support units.

 The Army National Guard provides Forces Command eight National Guard combat divisions, 15 brigades, and extensive combat support and combat service support units.

-The current FORSCOM Army National Guard strength is approximately 351,000 soldiers.
-Mobilizing the Army National Guard into active federal service would bring the total strength of FORSCOM to nearly two-thirds of the Army's combat ground forces.
+In the early 2020s, FORSCOM Army National Guard strength was approximately 351,000 soldiers.
+Mobilizing all the Army National Guard into active federal service would bring the total strength of FORSCOM to nearly two-thirds of the Army's combat ground forces.